fabiolavelasco/AgeOfFemalePowerlifters/README.md

 # 🏋️‍♀️ Peak Performance Age in Female Powerlifting

 ## 📊 Project Overview
-This project explores the age at which female powerlifters tend to reach peak performance, using publicly available data from the [Open Powerlifting database](https://www.openpowerlifting.org/).
+This project explores the age at which female powerlifters tend to reach peak performance, using publicly available data from the [Open Powerlifting database](https://www.openpowerlifting.org/), donwloaded on 05/28/25.
 By analyzing both **DOTS** and **Total** as performance metrics, the project investigates:

 - What is the average and median age of top-performing female lifters?
 - How does the choice of metric (DOTS vs Total) impact perceived peak age?